Medicare/Medicaid policy and payment mechanisms; health care financing; health care provider financial management

 "A Real Options Approach to Clinical Faculty Salary Structure” (w/Marc J. Kahn), Journal of Health Care Finance, Vol. 39, No. 1 (Fall 2012) pp. 104-113.

-Dr. Long is a tenured full professor of Global Health Systems and Development in Tulane University's School of Public Health & Tropical Medicine in New Orleans.
+Dr. Long is a tenured full professor of Global Health Management and Policy in Tulane University's School of Public Health & Tropical Medicine in New Orleans.
 His teaching covers healthcare fiscal management and payment systems in the MHA and MPH degree programs.
 Dr. Long has also taught at the Ohio State University, San Jose State University, Stanford University, the Yale School of Management, and served as an Adjunct Professor of Law teaching health care law and regulation at Tulane from 1994 to 2013.

 He holds a BA degree cum laude in mathematics from the Ohio State University where he became a member of Phi Beta Kappa.
 His MBA and PhD degrees in business administration and finance were earned from Stanford University where he was a Sloan fellow.
 He received his JD degree cum laude from Tulane University, where he was inducted into the Order of the Coif, the law honor society.
 He has been a member of the Louisiana State Bar since 1992.